NCTU-CSE-Introduction-to-Algorithms/Quiz-discuss/README.md

-# Quiz-discuss
+# Quiz1-discuss
-If you have any question about the **Quiz**, you can open issue here:
+If you have any question about the **Quiz1**, you can open issue here:
 https://github.com/NCTU-CSE-Introduction-to-Algorithms/Quiz-discuss/issues

 ##Why we need to discuss here?